Ap Dijksterhuis

-Albert Jan "Ap" Dijksterhuis (born 12 November 1968, Zutphen) is a Dutch Social Psychologist at Radboud University Nijmegen.

-He received his Ph.D in Social Sciences from Radboud University Nijmegen in 1996.
+Albert Jan "Ap" Dijksterhuis (born 12 November 1968, Zutphen) received his Ph.D. in social sciences from Radboud University Nijmegen in 1996.
 His adviser was Ad van Knippenberg.
-From 1996-1999, he did post-doc work as a Research Fellow of the Royal Dutch Academy of Arts and Sciences, located in Amsterdam.
-In 2000, he became a professor at the University of Amsterdam, returning to Radboud University Nijmegen in 2006.
+From 1996-1999, he did post-doc work as a research fellow of the Royal Dutch Academy of Arts and Sciences, located in Amsterdam.
+In 2000, he became a professor at the University of Amsterdam, returning to Radboud University Nijmegen in 2006 where he stayed until 2025.
 In 2007, his first book was published, in Dutch, called ‘Het slimme onbewuste’ (‘The Smart Unconscious’).